hkhearts/hkhearts/README.md

 - 👋 Hi, I’m @hkhearts
 - 👀 I’m interested in Game Development
-- 🌱 I’m currently learning Machine learning
 - 💞️ I’m looking to collaborate on Meta
 - 📫 How to reach me iamhkhearts@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact:
+- ⚡ Fun fact: Do code!

 <!---
 hkhearts/hkhearts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.